dulguunb/design-pattern/README.md

 # Design Pattern
-   This is a small study notes for OO design pattern 🔨
+   This is small study notes for OO design pattern 🔨

 # SOLID Principle